russjeffery/DudaAPI-Slate/source/includes/_accounts.md

 PUSH_NOTIFICATION | EDIT | Ability to send push notifications to visitors who have subscribed to notifications on the website.
 LIMITED_EDITING | (None) | Allow the customer to only edit widget content already in the site.
 They cannot move, delete or add widgets or change the design.
 Note that any permission that has the EDIT requirement cannot be used in conjunction with limited editing.

-## Get Available Multiscreen Site Permissions
+## Get Multiscreen Site Permissions

 Get a list of available permissions for a Customer account when granting access to a multiscreen website.
 This list will be updated in the future as new features are released, so it is best to check regularly for updates.